Class 3B curriculum

 - We will develop our colour mixing skills and a range of artistic

 As musicians we will :

-- Compose our own pieces of music
+- Compose and improvise within the piece of music

 This will be handed out on a Monday and MUST be completed and returned to school by the Friday.

 Reading – Children will have an independent reading book which will be brought home on a daily basis and MUST be returned to school every day.
 Children can be reading their own independent book from home or class reading area once they have finished the given book and completed a book review.
 Children’s independent reading books are changed once a week in school.
 Reading records are to be completed each time you listen to your child read at home.

 As we are unable to have a Welcome Evening this year, if you have any questions or concerns please contact your child’s class teacher via email: firstname.lastname@example.org or by contacting the school office and arranging a telephone appointment.

 P.E will take place on Wednesday and Fridays, so children must ensure their P.E. kits are worn to school on these days.

 The St Paulinus P.E. kit consists of a white t-shirt with the school logo, blue (or black) shorts, and a pair of pumps.
 As an optional extra, a dark coloured pair of jogging trousers and a school PE hoodie or jumper can also be worn when we are outside / during the winter months.
 Children must come to school in their PE kits on their PE days and will stay in their PE kits throughout the day.

 In addition, the only jewellery permitted in school is a pair of plain small stud earrings.
 If your child has pierced ears, then they need to remove their earrings on each morning of P.E.